 - Feature restrictions: Apple prohibits developers from using certain features, such as push notifications, for apps that use external payment systems.

 Developers argue that these restrictions violate competition laws and harm consumers.
-They argue that allowing third-party payment systems would promote competition, leading to lower prices and better services for users.
+They argue that allowing third-party payment systems would promote competition, leading to lower prices and better service for users.

 The lawsuit is part of a growing legal battle between Apple and app developers.
 Epic Games, the developer of Fortnite , also sued Apple in 2020, and that case is still ongoing.

-The outcome of the case could have major implications for the future of the App Store and how mobile payments work, and it also highlights the growing concern among regulators about monopolistic behavior by big tech companies.
+The outcome of this lawsuit could have a major impact on the future of the App Store and how mobile payment systems operate.
+It also highlights the growing concern among regulators about monopolistic behavior by big tech companies.

 Source link